Petto11/Snake/README.md

 Inside the repo there are:

-The final report: a .PDF file showing how the analysis was carried out
+Basline.py: The baseline agent
-Log: a .xes file containing the log of events
+Evaluate.py: File to run for reproducibility of results Report.pdf: a file containing the report of the project Snake_agent_train.py: The pipeline used to train our agent
-Python script: code for a part of the project. the rest of the analysis has been carried out using process mining softwares such as ProM and Woped.
+environments_fully_observable: The environment used in the RL problem snake_agent_2.pth: The weights of the trained agent